How to Prevent Ear Infections in Children

 Why are ear infections more common in children?

-Children are more likely than adults to get ear infections because their immune systems are still developing, which makes it harder for them to fight off infections.
+Ear infections occur when fluid collects in the middle ear, causing inflammation.
+Young children are more likely to get these infections because their immune systems are still developing, which makes it harder for them to fight off germs.

-“Young children are the most vulnerable also because they have shorter, softer and more level Eustachian tubes than adults, which makes it more difficult for fluid to drain out of the ear,” Dr. Lindenberg says.
+“Young children are the most vulnerable also because they have shorter, softer and more level eustachian tubes, compared to adults, which makes it more difficult for fluid to drain out of the ear,” Dr. Lindenberg says.

 Ear infection symptoms